 The liability associated with our estimate of premiums to be refunded on expected future rescissions is accrued for separately.
-At March 31, 2016 and December 31, 2015 the estimate of this liability totaled \$5 million and \$7 million, respectively.
+At September 30, 2016 and December 31, 2015 the estimate of this liability totaled \$6 million and \$7 million, respectively.
 This liability was included in "Other liabilities" on our consolidated balance sheets.

-For information about discussions and legal proceedings with customers with respect to our claims paying practices, including settlements that we believe are probable, as defined in ASC 450-20, see Note 5 - "Litigation and Contingencies."
+For information about discussions and legal proceedings with customers with respect to our claims paying practices see Note 5 - "Litigation and Contingencies."